 Ultra-processed foods especially often contain high levels of saturated and trans fats, salt and sugar.
 When people eat these foods, they leave less room for more nutritious foods.
 Studies have also suggested that the additives in these foods could be responsible for negative health effects, including increased risk of chronic diseases such as diabetes, poor gut health and obesity.

-If you have type 2 diabetes, a diet that is higher in processed and ultra-processed foods can worsen the condition and result in chronic high blood sugar levels, weight gain and increased risk of complications.
+If you already have type 2 diabetes, a diet that is higher in processed and ultra-processed foods can worsen the condition and result in chronic high blood sugar levels, weight gain and increased risk of complications.

 Do you need to avoid processed and ultra-processed foods in your diabetes diet?